Hate speeches: Speakers must be punished, U'khand Dharma Sansad no exception, says RSS leader | Politics

 Senior RSS leader Indresh Kumar has condemned the alleged hate speeches against minorities at a recent Dharma Sansad in Haridwar and said all those who make provocative and divisive remarks should be punished as per law without any exception.

-“Any kind of hate speech is condemnable.
+''Any kind of hate speech is condemnable.
 All hate speeches must be condemned and punished as per law.
-Nobody should be treated as an exception,” he said when asked for his view on the alleged hate speeches delivered at a Dharma Sansad in Uttarakhand’s Haridwar and a similar event in Chhattisgarh's capital Raipur recently.
+Nobody should be treated as an exception,'' the RSS leader said when asked about his view on the alleged hate speeches delivered at a Dharma Sansad in Uttarakhand’s Haridwar and a similar event in Chhattisgarh's capital Raipur recently.

+''Aaj desh aisi jagah hai, jaise lagta hai ki har samay bas lado aur tooto...Ye toh thik nahin hain.
+(The country has reached such a point where its always seems like fight-and-divide atmosphere....This is not right),'' he said.

-He slammed the Congress and other opposition parties for blaming the RSS and its ideology for the assassination of Mahatma Gandhi, saying that they were levelling baseless allegations “even as they do not have any proof” to substantiate their charge.
+He slammed the Congress and other opposition parties for blaming the RSS and its ideology for the assassination of Mahatma Gandhi, saying they were levelling baseless allegations ''even as they do not have any proof'' to substantiate their charge.

-Their “baseless and unfounded” allegations against the RSS also amount to “a cruel” hate speech, he charged and asked why no action had been taken against them so far.
-Kumar also trained guns on Congress leader Rahul Gandhi for his recent remarks that a ‘Hindutvawadi’ had shot Mahatma Gandhi dead.
+Their ''baseless and unfounded'' allegations against the RSS also amount to ''a cruel'' hate speech, he charged and asked why no action had been taken against them so far.
+Kumar also criticised Congress leader Rahul Gandhi's recent remarks that a ‘Hindutvawadi’ had shot Mahatma Gandhi dead.

-“All hate speeches should be looked at through the same prism.
-We cannot make a distinction between one set of action or speech with the other while both are same in its nature and essence—hateful, provocative and divisive,” he said.
+''All hate speeches should be looked at through the same prism.
+We cannot make a distinction between one set of action or speech with the other while both are same in their nature and essence — hateful, provocative and divisive,” he said.

 Kumar is also the founder of the Sangh's affiliate Muslim Rashtriya Manch whose stated objective is to bring Muslims closer to Hindus.
 To reach out to the Christian community, he founded another outfit, Christian Rashtriya Manch, a few years ago on the lines of the RSS' Muslim wing.
 Ahead of the Assembly elections in Uttar Pradesh, Punjab, Uttarakhand, Goa and Manipur, both the RSS-backed outfits are canvassing for the BJP in the poll-bound states.